modbas/mad76/doc/teachros/teachros.md

     -   Algorithms or AI agents compute control signals

-    -   such that, robot / car moves in a pre-defined or optimal way
+    -   such that robot / car moves in a pre-defined or optimal way

 -   Output